Compassion: Hinduism

-Compassion in Hinduism is discussed as an absolute and relative concept.
+Compassion in Hinduism is discussed as an absolute and a relative concept.
 There are two forms of compassion: one for those who suffer even though they have done nothing wrong and one for those who suffer because they did something wrong.
 Absolute compassion applies to both, while relative compassion addresses the difference between the former and the latter.
 An example of the latter include those who plead guilty or are convicted of a crime such as murder; in these cases, the virtue of compassion must be balanced with the virtue of justice.